-One of the problems we continue to face is that there are still 5-6 Call Firefighters that are unable perform all functions including driving apparatus or operating specialized equipment due to lack of total training.
+There are 5 Call Firefighters that are unable perform all functions including driving apparatus or operating specialized equipment due to lack of total training.
 This creates difficulty when responding to calls at times as we have to wait for trained firefighters to drive and operate the apparatus.

-Shortage of fully trained Call Firefighters continues to be our largest problem.
-Even though we have a few more on-call firefighters we need more that are fully trained to assist when we require more than the two on-duty firefighters .
+Trained Call Firefighters are needed to assist when we require more than the two onduty firefighters.

-The shortage of firefighters continues to put a burden on the full-time firefighters which results in increased overtime costs.
-Less fully trained Call Firefighters also puts more requirements on the remaining Call Firefighters who try to respond to more calls impacting their family commitments.
+Shortage of fully trained Call Firefighters continues to be our largest problem, and has been made worse by budget reductions.
+There is a strong need to reinstate the funding for hiring of call firefighters as we have had 3 leave during the second half of the year and we need them replaced.
+The shortage of Call Firefighters places a burden on the full-time firefighters which results in increased overtime costs.
+Less fully trained Call Firefighters also puts more requirements on the remaining Call Firefighters.

-Per-Diem Firefighters: We continue to have 6 Per-Diem firefighters who are firefighters that do not live in Westminster and come to work shifts for our department.
+Per-Diem Firefighters: We have 6 Per-Diem firefighters who are firefighters that do not live in Westminster and come to work shifts for our department.
 The reason for these firefighters is that we do not have sufficient number of call firefighters from town to cover shifts.
 Per-Diem Firefighters are either full-time firefighters or call firefighters for other communities.
 Although Per-Diem Firefighters have a place in our department they do not respond to general calls as they live too far away to make any difference in the majority of the calls we have.